0xMiden/miden-client/docs/src/cli-reference.md

 # You can specify both
 miden init --network https://18.203.155.106:1234

-# You can use the --store_path flag to override the default store config
+# You can use the --store-path flag to override the default store config
-miden init --store_path db/store.sqlite3
+miden init --store-path db/store.sqlite3

 # You can use the --block-delta flag to set maximum number of blocks the client can be behind
 miden init --block-delta 250

 # You can provide both flags
-miden init --network 18.203.155.106 --store_path db/store.sqlite3
+miden init --network 18.203.155.106 --store-path db/store.sqlite3

-# You can set a remote prover to offload the proving process
+# You can set a remote prover to offload the proving process (along with the `--delegate-proving` flag in transaction commands)
 miden init --remote-prover-endpoint <PROVER_URL>
 ```